Smithsonian/sidora-services/README.md

 `http://localhost:8080/?url={URL-of-my-tabular-data-file}`

 That URL can be a `file:///path/to/my/file.csv` URL for convenience.
+You may also add a `hasHeaders` query parameter with value either `true` or `false` if you know whether your data has a header row.